BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 Unsolved isn't unsolvable though
 </p>
 <p>
     A number of years ago British scientist Roger Penrose - a 2020 Laureate of the Nobel Prize in Physics - developed a theory called "Conformal cyclic cosmology (CCC)", which holds there have always been cycles of Big Bangs and Big Crunches, since literally forever ago⁴.
 The theory was popularized in Penrose's 2010 book "Cycles of Time: An Extraordinary New View of the Universe".
-I learned about CCC in a cosmology course in college.
 Penrose claims there's experimental evidence of CCC, in the form of rings present in the afterglow of the Big Bang.
 The afterglow of the Big Bang is known as the cosmic microwave background (CMB).
 </p>
 <p>
     The experimental evidence for CCC, and the CCC theory as a whole, are not widely accepted by the scientific community.